cjara002/JSQuiz/README.md

-# JSQuiz is a an excersise in Javascript.
-Put your knowledge to the test.
+# YumWise will help you find good food in your area.

 ## Installation
 Follow the link provided in the email (assuming I sent this to you directly):